rehobothkebede/csc208/ch3_3_Non-Disjoint-Outcomes/AddExc2.md

-# How Many Three-Digit Numbers Have an Even Digit Sum?
+#re How Many Three-Digit Numbers Have an Even Digit Sum?

 **Problem Statement:**
 For how many three-digit numbers (100 to 999) is the sum of the digits even?
 (For example, 343 has an even sum of digits: 3 + 4 + 3 = 10 which is even.)
 Find the answer and explain why it is correct in at least two different ways.